Turkey signs deal for 50 million Sputnik V coronavirus vaccines - minister

 “We are at the last stage for Sputnik V vaccine emergency use authorisation and made a deal for its procurement.
 Turkey signed a deal to receive 50 million doses within six months,” Koca said in a televised speech.

-Turkey has until now been using COVID-19 vaccines developed by China's Sinovac Biotech Ltd (SVA.O) and Pfizer (PFE.N) and BioNTech (22UAy.DE).
+Turkey has until now been using COVID-19 vaccines developed by China’s Sinovac Biotech Ltd and Pfizer and BioNTech.
 It has carried out 22 million inoculations, with 13.55 million people having received a first dose.

 Our Standards: The Thomson Reuters Trust Principles.